leofig-rj/HAP_WiLight/README.md

 # How to use?

-- Copy an accessory template based on your WiLight model and rename it as NNNNNNNNNNNN_accessory.js, where NNNNNNNNNNNN is the serial number of your WiLight.
+- Copy an accessory template based on your WiLight model to the HAP-NodeJS accessories folder and rename it as NNNNNNNNNNNN_accessory.js, where NNNNNNNNNNNN is the serial number of your WiLight.
 For example: If you have a WiLight model I-001 with serial number 000000000345, you can copy the I-001_accessory.js and rename it to 000000000345_accessory.js.

 - For all WiLight models, edit the created file, replacing:
   #HOST# by WiLight's IP.
 Ex.: 10.0.1.123,